Navigating Uncertain Times: Insights From Our Video Podcast

 To help, we recorded our first ever video podcast, where a panel of Senior Consultants from across our business answered some of the common questions we’ve been getting and provided their analysis of the present and future market.

-The panel members included Paul O’Donovan, a Manager in the Christchurch Technology space, Claire O'Sullivan, Manager of our Technology and Accounting & Finance teams in Auckland, Tom McMorran, our Consulting Manager for Sales & Marketing in Auckland, and James Brodey, a Senior Consultant based in our Wellington office.
+The panel members included Paul O’Donovan, a Manager in the Christchurch Technology space, Clare O'Sullivan, Manager of our Technology and Accounting & Finance teams in Auckland, Tom McMorran, our Consulting Manager for Sales & Marketing in Auckland, and James Brodey, a Senior Consultant based in our Wellington office.
 Over the course of the conversation, they shed light on the changes they’ve been seeing across New Zealand and drew comparisons based on their collective experience of past disasters such as 9/11, the Christchurch Earthquakes and the GFC.

 Here are some of the key insights they discussed: